Partial lung collapse

 The goal of treatment is to re-expand the collapsed lung tissue.
 If fluid is putting pressure on the lung, removing the fluid may allow the lung to expand.

-Treatments for atelectasis include one or more of the following:
+Treatments include one or more of the following:

 In an adult, atelectasis in a small area of the lung is usually not life threatening.
 The rest of the lung can make up for the collapsed area, bringing in enough oxygen for the body to function.

-Large areas of atelectasis may be life threatening, especially in a baby or small child, or in someone who has another lung disease or illness.
+Large areas of atelectasis may be life threatening, often in a baby or small child, or in someone who has another lung disease or illness.

 The collapsed lung usually reinflates slowly if the airway blockage has been removed.
 Scarring or damage may remain.

 The outlook depends on the underlying disease.
-For example, people with extensive cancer have a poor prognosis, while patients with simple atelectasis after surgery have a good prognosis.
+For example, people with extensive cancer often don't do well, while those with simple atelectasis after surgery have a very good outcome.

 Call your health care provider right away if you develop symptoms of atelectasis.

 O'Donnell AE.
 Bronchiectasis, atelectasis, cysts, and localized lung disorders.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 90.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 90.